stevenmchaves/hash-test/README.md

 * Test case - Happy path - Validated that the string returned in `base64` encoded and Job Identifier exists - See `testHappyPath`

 #### GET `/stats` - PasswordStatsHashingTest
-* Test case - Supply parameters - See `testWithParameters`
+* Test case - Supply parameters - See `testGetStatsWithParameters` method.
-* Test case - Validated that accepts no data - See `testWithProvingData` <br>
+* Test case - Validated that accepts no data - See `testGetStatsWithProvidingData` method.
-* Test case - Validated that accepts empty data - See `testWithEmptyDataProvided`
+* Test case - Validated that accepts empty data - See `testGetStatsWithEmptyDataProvided` method.
     <b> BUG - Expected a 400 here with some type of error message.
 Same as test case above</b>
-* Test case - Happy path - Validated that the data structure response in JSON - See `testHappyPath`
+* Test case - Happy path - Validated that the data structure response in JSON - See `testGetStatsHappyPath` method.
 * Test case - Total requests get incremented - Validated that the response has `TotalRequests` since the server started See `testStatsTotalRequests`
     <b> BUG - This doesn't seem to be working correctly.
 Either it takes 5 seconds to be updated because it does increment sometimes.
 * Test case - Validated that the respose when no requests were sent is 0 Total Requests and 0 AverageTime